 Internal or External Name of project Date Background Number of responses Outcome/Latest update External Castle Caereinion C in W School 14/04/21 to 02/06/21 The proposal is to close Castle Caereinion C. in W. School from 31 August 2022, with pupils to attend their nearest alternative schools. • 68 completed the consultation response form 25 written responses 676 signature petition Consultation Report On 23 November 2021, the Council's Cabinet considered the Objection Report and agreed to go ahead with the proposal to close Castle Caereinion C. in W. School from 31st August 2022.
 The decision letter outlining the Cabinet's decision is available online.
 External Churchstoke to The proposal is to close Churchstoke C.P.
-School from the 31st August 2022, with pupils to attend their nearest alternative schools • 347 completed the consultation response form 163 written responses 1,744 signature petition Consultation Report The Council's Cabinet External Llanfihangel Rhydithon C.P.
-School 14/04/21 to 02/06/21 The proposal is to close Llanfihangel Rhydithon C.P.
-School from the 31 August 2022, with pupils to attend their nearest alternative schools. • 290 completed the consultation response form 130 written responses Consultation Report On the 8 February 2022, the Council's Cabinet considered the Objection Report and agreed to go ahead with the proposal to close Llanfihangel Rhydithon C.P.
+School from the 31st August 2022, with pupils to attend their nearest alternative schools • 347 completed the consultation response form 163 written responses 1,744 signature petition Consultation Report The Council's Cabinet considered the Consultation Report on the 23 November and agreed to end the process to close Churchstoke C.P.
+School.
+However, concerns remain regarding the school which need to be addressed and Cabinet gave the go- ahead for the council to further consider options to address these concerns.
+A further report will be brought back to Cabinet in due course.
+External Llanfihangel Rhydithon C.P.
+School 14/04/21 to 02/06/21 Llanfihangel Rhydithon • 290 completed the consultation response form 130 written responses Consultation Report On the 8 February 2022, the Council's Cabinet considered the Objection Report and agreed to go ahead with the proposal to close Llanfihangel Rhydithon C.P.
 School from 31 August 2022.
 The decision letter outlining the Cabinet's